djbieber/stratifyd-user-guide/docs/source/createaccount.rst

 Creating an Account
 ===================

-If you want to register for an account on Signals, go to https://signals.stratifyd.com and chat with our specialist who will help you sign up online.
+To register for a trial account on Signals, go to https://signals.stratifyd.com and chat with a support specialist who will help you start your trial period.

 If your organization already purchased Signals, you can simply go to https://[your-organization-name].stratifyd.com and create an account with your company e-mail and password.